 This mass connectivity has resulted in new entrepreneurs being born; the ability to communicate electronically across vast spaces has resulted in boundaries crashing down around the world that we never thought possible.

-Out of the 7 billion people living on our planet just over one third have access to the Internet.
-In the last decade the internet has grown dramatically, today more than 2.2 billion people have access to the internet according to internetworldstats.com.
-North America has an Internet penetration of over a 78%, Europe is sitting at around 62%, Oceania/Australia 67%, South America at 40%, the Middle East at 37% and Asia has a 26% internet penetration.
-Africa lies right at the bottom with just 13.5% having access to the internet and most of these people do so via mobile devices.
+Out of the 7.7 billion people living on our planet just over one third have access to the Internet.
+In the last decade the internet has grown dramatically.
+Today more than 4.33 billion people have access to the internet according to statista.com.
+As reported by Internet World Stats, North America has an internet penetration of over 89%, Europe is sitting at around 86%, Oceania/Australia 68%, South America at 40%, the Middle East at 67% and Asia has a 53.6% internet penetration.
+Africa lies right at the bottom, with just 39.5% having access to the internet.
+Most of these people do so via mobile devices.

 It is really sad when you look at that last number and realise how massive the digital divide is on the African continent and how far we are lagging behind the rest of the world when it comes to connectivity and access to the World Wide Web.

-On the 11th of May this year the African continent made a giant leap into the information superhighway when the WACS (West Africa Cable System) went live.
+On the 11th of May in 2012, the African continent made a giant leap into the information superhighway when the WACS (West Africa Cable System) went live.

-In total it will link 14 countries which include South Africa, Namibia, Angola, the Democratic Republic of Congo (DRC), the Republic of Congo, Cameroon, Nigeria, Togo, Ghana, Ivory Coast, Cape Verde, and the Canary Islands.
+In total it links 14 countries which include South Africa, Namibia, Angola, the Democratic Republic of Congo (DRC), the Republic of Congo, Cameroon, Nigeria, Togo, Ghana, Ivory Coast, Cape Verde, and the Canary Islands.

-The $650 million investment is shared by many partner telecommunications companies along the route.
-In South Africa for example MTN, Telkom, Vodacom, Neotel and the state owned Broadband Infraco are joint partners in this venture.
+The $650 million investment was shared by many partner telecommunications companies along the route.
+In South Africa for example MTN, Telkom, Vodacom, Neotel and the state owned Broadband Infraco were joint partners in this venture.

-To put this into perspective, 3 years ago, if we were to use an analogy of a highway carrying cars we had two lanes of traffic.
-Today we have over 20 lanes of traffic, the bottleneck traffic jams have been cleared and we have alternative highways in case there are traffic jams.
+To put this into perspective, many years ago, if we were to use an analogy of a highway carrying cars we would have two lanes of traffic.
+Today we have over 20 lanes of traffic.
+The bottleneck traffic jams have been cleared and we have alternative highways in case there are traffic jams.

 Business is set to boom in Africa.
-Worldwide we have seen the benefits that connectivity brings to nations.
-The potential future socio-economic impacts will be massive and ultimately connectivity will have a positive impact to people’s lives.
+Worldwide we have seen the benefits that connectivity and internet solutions bring to nations.
+The current and future socio-economic impacts are and will be massive and ultimately connectivity will have a positive impact on people’s lives.

-Aside from the business benefits, one just needs to look at the significant impact connectivity will have on e-education and e-health to the continent.
+Aside from the business benefits, one just needs to look at the significant impact connectivity has on e-education and e-health to the continent.

-Africa’s internet population and the global growth of internet traffic is set to explode in the next few years.
-The future of the Internet in Africa is mobile, super-fast and full of video.
+Africa’s internet population and the global growth of internet traffic is exploding.
+The future of the Internet in Africa is increased mobile, super-fast and an increase of video.
 Is your company ready for the impact?